Naveen-rnx/BC_started/README.md

 - Learned about private key and seed phrase security

-## 📅 Day 2
+## 🗓️ Day 2
--Learn About RemixIDE and MetaMask
+- Learned about Remix IDE and MetaMask
--Create Wallet on MetaMask
+- Created wallet on MetaMask
--Smart Contract Comiplation >>  ABI(Apllication Binary Interface) , ByteCode , opcodes
+- Learned Smart Contract Compilation
+- Understood ABI (Application Binary Interface)
+- Learned about Bytecode and Opcodes
--Mainnet and Testnet
+- Learned difference between Mainnet and Testnet

 ## 📅 Day 3